 What is a Conditional Fee Agreement?

-Case Law on Conditional Fee Agreement Termination
+Common Law on Conditional Fee Agreement Termination

 In this case, the Claimant was a firm of Solicitors who had entered a Conditional Fee Agreement with the Defendant, a former client of the Solicitors firm.
 The claim for which the Conditional Fee Agreement was entered into did not proceed.
-The Claimant terminated agreement as they could not obtain instructions to issue proceedings from the Defendant.
+The Claimant terminated the agreement as they could not obtain instructions to issue proceedings from the Defendant.
 They then initiated proceedings for their fees of the action.
 They were not successful at Trial which led to an appeal being lodged by the Claimant on the grounds that the Judge at Trial had erred in finding that the Defendant was not bound to the Conditional Fee Agreement signed.
 The Appeal was dismissed at the High Court of Justice, where the case was heard before Mr Justice Griffiths.
 Griffiths J held that the findings of the initial Trial were not that the Defendant was not bound by the agreement, but rather that the agreement itself did not allow for recovery of the Claimant’s costs.

 The facts of the case were that the Claimant met with the Defendant on 27 March 2015 to discuss a claim against the Defendant’s broker.
-The Defendant instructed the Claimant as his solicitors and the parties entered into a conditional fee agreement dated 31 March 2015.
+The Defendant instructed the Claimant as his Solicitors and the parties entered into a Conditional Fee Agreement dated 31 March 2015.
 A disbursement was incurred by way of an expert report which was paid by the Defendant.

 The limitation period expired on 12 July 2017, and the Claimant had failed to issue proceedings on the case before the expiry of limitation, making the claim redundant.
 The Claimant then went on to terminate the CFA on 18 July 2017 stating that the Defendant had failed to provide instructions to issue proceedings in time.
 Owing to the lack of instructions, it was averred by the Claimant that the Defendant had breached the terms of the CFA, and thus the wasted costs of the agreement were payable.

 At the initial Trial assessing the Conditional Fee Agreement termination, the case was dismissed, and the Judge held that the Defendant had been put in an ‘invidious position’.
 There had been no proper analysis of the case for the Defendant to be able to make an informed decision on whether to proceed with the matter.
 The Judge held that the Claimant had failed to act in the Defendant’s best interest, failing to advise him properly and in a timely manner on the risks of pursuing the case.
-The Judge held that the Defendant was not in breach of the Conditional Fee Agreement.
+The Judge therefore held that the Defendant was not in breach of the Conditional Fee Agreement.